 [Heading inserted by No. 68 of 2004 s.
 76.]

 31AY.
-Notice may be referred for review
+Referring notices for review

 (1) An improvement notice or prohibition notice issued in relation to a mine may, in accordance with subsection (3), be referred to the State mining engineer for review.